-UC San Diego Health System offers neuropsychological testing services for the evaluation of a broad range of cognitive and behavioral disturbances resulting from brain dysfunction.
+UC San Diego Health offers neuropsychological testing services for the evaluation of a broad range of cognitive and behavioral disturbances resulting from brain dysfunction.

 The specific function of neuropsychology is psychometric evaluation of brain-behavior relationships as they relate to attention, verbal ability, learning and memory, spatial organization, initiation of behavior, abstract thinking, and other higher-level cognitive abilities.

 - Evaluation of cognitive capacity for specific patient groups:

 - Head injury patients

 - Stroke victims, or patients with other neurological disorders